nelsong1997/gymothee/README.md

 Un-sets the command channel (see previous entry).

-`!logmode [on/off]`
+`!logmode [live/passive/off]`

-Turn voice logging on or off, or when used with no parameters, view the current log mode.
-When voice logging is on, the bot will send a message in the text area of voice channels when a user leaves or joins.
+Set voice logging mode, or when used with no parameters, view the current log mode.

+Live: A message will be posted in the voice channel when someone leaves or joins.

+Passive: The bot will passively record when people leave and join.
+Use command `!voicelogs` to view (see separate entry for `!voicelogs` command).

+Off: Voice logs will not be recorded.

 `!namedisplay [option]`